morsalinamunmun/Social-Event-website/questions_and_answers.md

 #### Answer: A: `['🍕', '🍫', '🥑', '🍔']`

 <i>Write your explanation here</i>
-create an object info with a property favoriteFood that is assigned the value of the first element of the food array, which is "🍕".
+create an object info with a property favoriteFood that is assigned the value of the first index[0] of the food array, which is "🍕".

-After that, you reassign the info.favoriteFood property to "🍝".
+After that, reassign the info.favoriteFood property to "🍝".

 However, this reassignment does not affect the food array in any way.
 The food array remains unchanged and still contains the elements ['🍕', '🍫', '🥑', '🍔'].
 </p>